The Bell Jar

 Chapter 11: Suppose you try and tell me what you think is wrong

-In a flashback, now, she talks about reading Freud's book on Abnormal Psychology, & diagnoses herself with all the worst, incurable diseases and resolves that she must die, and soon.
-She had tried to hang herself that morning but ha nothing to tie the rope around.
-The next scene has Esther delivering flowers in a maternity ward, taking her mothers sound advice that "the cure for thinking too much about yourself was helping somebody who was worse off than you..."
+In this chapter Esther visits her father's grave for the first time and weeps bitterly.
+She rejects her mother's sound advice that "the cure for thinking too much about yourself was helping somebody who was worse off than you..."
 (BJ 13).
 But this only deflates her more as most of the flowers were dead or drooping.

 In a moving final scene before the suicide attempt, Esther thinks about becoming a Catholic in hopes it would rid her of suicidal thoughts & she visits her father's grave for the first time.
-(Note: this is one of a number of scenes that does not happen chronologically in the life of Sylvia Plath, this visit actually took place in March 1959.
+(Note: this is one of a number of scenes that does not happen chronologically in the life of Sylvia Plath; this visit actually took place in March 1959.
 See her Journals.)
 Disappointingly, her father's gravestone was "crowded right up by another gravestone, head to head, the way people are crowded in a charity ward when there isn't enough space.
 The stone was of a mottled pink marble, like canned salmon, and all there was on it was my father's name and, under it, two dates, separated by a little dash" (BJ 13).

 Esther's mother has just driven away (to watch the coronation of Queen Elizabeth II...a rather ironic day & event as it was Queen Elizabeth II who appointed Ted Hughes as Poet Laureate of England thirty-two years later!).
 She breaks in a box, takes the sleeping pills, makes a glass of water and goes into the basement, having left a note on a blue envelope reading, "I am going for a long walk" (BJ 13).
 (The real note tells also that she'd return, 'tomorrow.')

-The chapter ends with beautiful writing...certainly among Plath's finest prose
+The chapter ends with beautiful writing...certainly among Plath's finest prose:

 "A dim, undersea light filtered through the slits of the cellar windows.
 Behind the oil burner, a dark gap showed in the wall at about shoulder height and ran back under the breezeway, out of sight.
 The breezeway had been added to the house after the cellar was dug, and built out over this secret, earth-bottomed crevice.